 Planning permission was granted in June 2012.
 Financial and land agreements were completed in 2013 to allow the main construction works to start.
 The road will become operational in early 2016.

 For further information on the scheme, see Phase 2 below, and for the latest progress on construction activities please see the documents section on this page.
 This includes a regular newsletter prepared by DMBC and the main contractor - Carillion.

-iPort, is a £400 million Inland Port project is one of UK’s largest logistics developments.
+iPort, is a £400 million Inland Port project and is one of UK’s largest logistics developments.

 iPort is a Strategic Rail Freight Interchange (SRFI) which will deliver over 6 million sq ft (570,000 sq m) of Grade A logistics warehousing linked with a high specification rail freight intermodal container facility.
 This will provide rail freight services to all major UK ports and the Channel Tunnel.